Stephen C. Sanders

 Portrait picture of Stephen C. Sanders

 I am also an amateur philosopher (I have to put my philosophy degree to use somehow).
-I've written some neat stuff related to culture, society, and philosophical topics such as epistemology.
+I've written some stuff related to culture, society, and philosophical topics such as epistemology.

 GIS Projects